 Dr Boyle’s research at Imperial College London aims to identify new ways to prevent and treat allergy in children.

-Dr Boyle was commissioned by the UK Government Food Standards Agency to review all the evidence surrounding the effects of maternal and infant diet on allergy.
-This report is being used by the Department of Health in 2016/2017 for developing new infant feeding guidance.
+Dr Boyle was commissioned by the UK Government Food Standards Agency in 2013 to review all the evidence surrounding the effects of maternal and infant diet on allergy.
+This report was used by the Department of Health to help update infant feeding guidance.